top of page

 This time, Frankenstein’s monster turned on its creator.

 By this time, the CIA no longer possessed the sort of control they may have once held over their network of assets working on Cuban matters.
-By 1963 they were often already operating outside of ‘official’ channels.
+By 1963 these operatives were often already operating outside of ‘official’ channels, and they had even begun to question the commitment of their CIA masters to the cause of ridding Cuba of Castro.

-These people, the folks to whom operational responsibility for the event was given, were mercenaries and soldiers of fortune, less genteelly heeled than their masters in business suits with Ivy League ties.
+These people, the folks to whom operational responsibility for the event was given, were mercenaries, less genteelly heeled than their masters in business suits with Ivy League ties.
 Whatever their dissatisfaction with their CIA handlers, their disgust with the president was even deeper, and far more personal.

 Now, they were being asked to arrange a mock assassination attempt against this hated, treacherous man.
 They were being given the means with which to so – money, access, weapons, etc.